I Thought My Credit Card Covered Me Abroad — I Was Wrong

 But the key word is reimbursement.

 When my flight was canceled, I had to pay for the airport hotel upfront.
-I paid for dinner.
+I took care of the dinner that night.
 I paid for transportation back to the airport the next morning.
 The credit card benefit did apply — eventually.
 But only after meeting very specific conditions.

-The delay had to exceed a minimum number of hours.
-The airline had to issue written documentation confirming the reason.
-The expenses had to fall under defined categories.
+Eligibility depended on several conditions: the delay needed to exceed a specific number of hours, the airline had to confirm the reason in writing, and the expenses had to fit within predefined categories.
 There was also a maximum cap that barely covered hotel rates in that city.

 The reimbursement arrived weeks later.